buchatsky/jinqu-ng-http/README.md

 ```
 export class SomeJsonConverter {
     // receive
-    public static revive(key: string, value: any): any {
+    public static revive(this: any, key: string, value: any): any {
         if (typeof value === 'string' && value === "orange") {
             return "potatoes";
         } else {